 This will allow you to run with confidence on the treadmill and will prevent any nut or bolt from coming loose entirely.

 Dust can be the worst enemy to an electronic board, as it acts as an insulator.
 This can cause the electronic board to overheat.
 It could also cause a short circuit by clogging up integrated circuit boards, especially if the dust contains conductive materials.

 Before you decide where you’re going to put the treadmill in the house, make sure that the plug will be able to provide the required amount of electricity it needs to operate.
 You may want to plug the treadmill into a surge protector, as this will protect the electronics from being damaged by any unexpected power surges.

 Even if you have a surge protector, it’s still a good idea to unplug your treadmill after every use, just to be safe.

 11. Call a professional

-While you should be able to resolve most problems that could arise by yourself, there may also be some issues that would be best left to the professionals.
-If your treadmill is still under warranty, rather call the manufacturing company and have them send someone to come and have a look at it.
+Simple things like cleaning and lubing the belt or making sure the deck is tight are quick and easy DIY tasks.
+Other parts of these highly sophisticated machines really are best left to professionals.
+If your treadmill is still under warranty, call the manufacturing company and have them send someone to come and have a look at it.

 Don’t try and fix a problem yourself, especially when it can lead to more damage, and specifically when it comes to the following: